ClintOxx/PUBG-Battlepoint-FarmBot/README.md

 ![image](https://i.imgur.com/g1D9wEJ.png)

 ## Bot Source Code
-The source code is the current code(not including the tkinter code) in the GUI bot exe.
+The source code is the current code(not including the tkinter gui code) in the GUI bot exe.

 I still need to document the code, but I wanted to get this out now before I get busy again.

-You can see how the auto jump/rum/plane jump/laydown functions work in this bot from the bottom of the source code.

 I rewrote this with one other person.